Baltoli/project-docs/notes/log.md

 * Meeting with Robert - progress continues and some interesting ideas and thoughts have been written up as notes.
 * Finalised the call order analysis with a useful warning message.

+# 28/1/2017

+* Noted that using a lock asserted about only once is covered by the RBA analysis.
 *